Vrana710/MoviWeb_App/README.md

 - **Contact Form**: Allows users to send messages to support.
 - **Movie Management**: Admins can add, edit, delete, and manage movies.
 - **Favorites Management**: Users can manage their favorite movies.
+- **Movie Data Fetching**: Fetches movie data from OMDb API and trailers from TMDb API.

 ## Installation